SEVEN WAYS TO MAKE YOUR WEARABLE STAND OUT

 With fitness and healthcare wearables, community is proving to be a powerful catalyst for change.
 Fitness enthusiasts can cheer on each other and rally around those who are seeking to improve their health.

 The Apple Watch is probably the highest-profile converged wearable.
-So far, analysts have found what appear to be a minimum of 10 different sensors.
+So far, analysts have found what appears to be a minimum of 10 different sensors.
 What matters less than the number of sensors is how their data is blended together.
 Linking different kinds of sensors produces rich, contextual data and new associations among variables.

 Peerbridge Health is developing the next generation of wearable wireless vital-sign monitoring technology.
 Sensor-generated data for monitoring ECG heart rate and rhythm is combined with respiratory rate data to draw correlations and associations.
 As more sensors come together, new insights are gained.